Vis4Sense/student-projects/2023-2024/readme.md

    - for Graph-Display, found some Graph-related libraries: D3.js, Chart.js, jsPlumb, GoJS, Mermaid...
 2. Question:
    - which library to choose (may have no time for testing all of them).
    - graph view as a seperate panel?
+   - for dataflow graphic view, we need to find "where data loading is", "where feature engineering is", ..., do we need stuff like LLM to do that?
 3. Next Step:

 Rachana